-A Local Area Network (LAN) connects network devices together, such as Ethernet or Wi-Fi, in a logical Layer-2 network.
+A Local Area Network (LAN) connects network devices together in a logical Layer-2 network.

 The following diagram shows a LAN connected to the ETH Ethernet device.
 Once the LAN is configured and enabled, the devices connected to the network interfaces can communicate with each other, as demonstrated by the ping commands.